-The Panels_Working Groups are informal working groups and have no decision making powers or any formal role in the Council's governance arrangements; although their work may inform the actions of the Cabinet or the consideration of matters by the Overview and Scrutiny Committee and the Wellbeing Select Committee.
+The Working Groups are informal working groups and have no decision making powers or any formal role in the Council's governance arrangements; although their work may inform the actions of the Cabinet or the consideration of matters by the Overview and Scrutiny Committee and the Wellbeing Select Committee.

-A Challenge Panel shall comprise no fewer than 15 members of the Council.
-All members of the Council will be offered a seat on at least one Challenge Panel Working Group.
+All members of the Council will be offered a seat on at least one Working Group.
 There is an expectation that every member take part in a working group annually.

-No more than two members of the Cabinet shall sit on any one Challenge Panel Working Group.
+No more than two members of the Cabinet shall sit on any one Working Group.

-No member of a Challenge Panel Working Group may undertake the challenge/review of a decision made by that member or to which the member was a party to the making of in which they were directly involved.
+No member of a Working Group may undertake the challenge/review of a decision in which they were directly involved.

-A member of the Cabinet or the Chairman of a standing committee or a scrutiny committee may not also chair a Challenge PanelWorking Group.
+A member of the Cabinet or the Chairman of a standing committee or a scrutiny committee may not also chair a Working Group.

-Each Panel-Working Group will agree an informal action plan at the start of each Municipal Yearround of meetings and may make recommendations to inform the work of the Cabinet or the consideration of matters by the Overview and Scrutiny Committee and the Wellbeing Select Committee.
+Each Working Group will agree an informal action plan at the start of each round of meetings and may make recommendations to inform the work of the Cabinet or the consideration of matters by the Overview and Scrutiny Committee and the Wellbeing Select Committee.